Palmer's chipmunk: Conservation

-The species has been classified as Endangered by the IUCN.
+The species has been classified as endangered by the IUCN.
+The majority of the Palmer's chipmunk habitat is protected and managed by the Bureau of Land Management and U.S. Forest Service.
 Its habitat is being reduced by the extension of campgrounds, woodcutting, and the increasing sprawl of Las Vegas.
+Habitat loss for the Palmer's chipmunk can also be attributed to recreational wildfires and climate change.
 Predation by feral dogs and cats is also likely to be a factor.
+Habitat fragmentation due to the breaking up and degradation of forest habitats has led to an increase risk for these animals.